-Barnstable is CDBG Entitlement Grantee and can use funds for activities that benefit LMI persons in the community; that prevent or eliminate slums and blight; and that is considered urgent needs because existing conditions pose a serious/immediate threat to community health or welfare.
-As mentioned throughout this document, a minimum of 70 percent of funds must benefit LMI persons.
-The Town utilizes funds to provide decent, affordable housing, create economic opportunities and suitable living environments per HUD outcomes.
-The overall benefit certification changed from one year to three years to allow for flexibility to address COVID-19.
+Barnstable is a CDBG Entitlement Grantee and can use funds for activities that benefit LMI persons in the community, that prevent or eliminate slums and blight, and activities that are considered urgent needs because existing conditions pose a serious or immediate threat to community health or welfare.
+As mentioned throughout this document, a minimum of seventy percent (70%) of funds must benefit LMI persons.
+The Town utilizes these funds to provide decent/affordable housing, create economic opportunities, and provide suitable living environments per HUD outcomes.
+The overall benefit certification changed from one year to three years to allow for flexibility in order to address COVID-19.